Prayer Points 2023

 Please pray:

-- A growing number of believers will make reaching out to their workmates with God’s love a priority in their work lives.
+• A growing number of believers will prioritize reaching out to their workmates with God’s love in their work lives.

-- Groups of believers will connect with and receive assistance from workplace ministries such as One Way Ministries’ Workplace Network and the Public
+• Groups of believers will connect with and receive assistance from workplace ministries such as One Way Ministries’ Workplace Network and the Public Service Christian Fellowship.

-- Christians will share the gospel with fellow-workers as opportunities arise in the office, at lunch-hour and in other places.
+• Christians will share the gospel with fellow workers as opportunities arise in the office, at lunch and elsewhere.

 Take time to pray for people you know who are working.